|

 Elsewhere he wrote:

-not directly involved in the horrible insanity of the World War acted as though they didn’t understand what was taking
+were not directly involved in the horrible insanity of the World War acted as though they didn’t understand what was

-place all around them.
+taking place all around them.
 They stared into space with glassy eyes like lost lambs.
-Dada sought to wake them up from their pitiful
+Dada sought to wake them up from their

 Arp’s role in Zurich Dada is characterised rather precisely by the fact that he painted, glued, and wrote "with all